Research and Station Manager

 Ed Yuen: Personality in African striped mice.

-Ed does not only work as research station manager, but he also collects data on personality traits in striped mice since 2008.
-Since 2014 he is registered as a PhD student at the University of the Witwatersrand.
+Ed did not only work as research station manager from 2008 to 2015, but he also collects data on personality traits in striped mice since 2008.
+In 2014 he registered as a PhD student at the University of the Witwatersrand where he got his PhD in 2016.

 Julien Raynaud: Physiological and Behavioural Flexibility in African Striped Mice: Testosterone and Environmental Influences